imagej/imagej.github.io/_pages/plugins/rifret.md

 When the Use stack is checked, the main window changes:

-{% include img name="rifret-open-stacks" src="/media/plugins/rifret/rifret-open-stacks.png" %}
+{% include img name="rifret-open-stacks" src="rifret-open-stacks" %}

-Click Open & set stack, The [built-in image opener of Fiji](https://imagej.nih.gov/ij/docs/guide/146-26.html#toc-Subsection-26.2) starts.
+Click Open & set stack, The [built-in image opener of Fiji](https://imagej.net/ij/docs/guide/146-26.html#toc-Subsection-26.2) starts.
 Select a stack, and when it is opened, the following window should appear:

-{% include img name="rifret-set-channel-order" src="/media/plugins/rifret/rifret-set-channel-order.png" %}
+{% include img name="rifret-set-channel-order" src="rifret-set-channel-order" %}

 The position of the appropriate channel in the stacks should be written in the dialogue boxes in a numeric form.
 The numbering of channels